karaokeresearch/singalong/README.md

 with the changes intact.

-* Force refresh mode, for when you're actively editing a chord chart and don't want to have to return to the main menu.
+* Force refresh mode, for when you're actively editing a chord chart and don't want to have to return to the main menu to reload the current chart.

-* Karaoke Mode: the ability to record and play back lyrics progress triggered by chord changes.
-Displayed on a special black screen, larger lyric format and no chords for singers at live-band Karaoke shows.

 * "Client-only" option for standalone use where all server-side logic is moved to the client and files are loaded via copy-paste